MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRestoreUserState.md

 ## DESCRIPTION

-Use this cmdlet to configure an instance of the **Apply Network Settings** task sequence step.
+Use this cmdlet to configure an instance of the **Restore User State** task sequence step.

-For more information on this step, see [About task sequence steps: Apply Network Settings](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_ApplyNetworkSettings).
+For more information on this step, see [About task sequence steps: Restore User State](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_RestoreUserState).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).